 What's so special about going unplugged at Reform Jewish summer camp?
-We interviewed Louis Bordman, director of URJ Eisner Camp in Great Barrington, MA, to talk about this camp-wide policy.
+We interviewed Louis Bordman, former director of URJ Eisner Camp in Great Barrington, MA, to talk about this camp-wide policy.

 ReformJudaism.org: What is the cell phone policy at Eisner Camp?

 Louis Bordman: For us, it's Eisner unplugged.
 No cell phones, that's the longstanding policy of all Union for Reform Judaism summer camps.
 At Eisner, we also prohibit handheld games or any touchscreen devices.
 Our only permissible electronic devices are MP3 players.

 Why do you believe cell phones and most electronic devices should be banned at camp?

 Kids come to camp to be with friends and to learn how to navigate, mediate, and integrate friendships.
 The best way to do this is by talking and hanging out together.
 They cannot truly connect if they're chatting on the phone or online, playing a solitary game, or watching their own movie.